skorch-dev/skorch/docs/user/customization.rst

 The :class:`.NeuralNet` class is a little less opinionated about the incoming data, e.g. it does not determine a loss function by default.
 Therefore, if you want to write your own subclass for a special use case, you would typically subclass from :class:`.NeuralNet`.
+The :func:`~skorch.net.NeuralNet.predict` method returns the same output as :func:`~skorch.net.NeuralNet.predict_proba` by default, which is the module output (or the first module output, in case it returns multiple values).

 :class:`.NeuralNet` and its subclasses are already very flexible as they are and should cover many use cases by adjusting the provided parameters or by using